-Distance until demo mode is deactivated
+Distance until demo 1,500 km (930 mi) mode is deactivated

-1,500 km (930 mi)

-The demo modes are shown in area 1 of the display.
+The software functions are shown in area 1 of the display.

 You will regularly be shown messages indicating when demo mode will be ending.

 All optional software functions will be deactivated and no longer displayed when demo mode ends.
 The optional software functions are available from an authorized KTM dealer.